-- 4.10.
-New mid-block connections will be secured through the review of development applications to create a functional and attractive pedestrian network and improve utility for pedestrians including access to existing and planned rapid transit stations and other major community destinations.
-Existing and potential mid-block connections include, but are not limited to, those shown on Map 16-3B. - 4.11.
-Mid-block connections provide direct, legible, continuous and connected public access through blocks and will: - 4.11.1. follow existing and future pedestrian desire lines; - 4.11.2. be located at grade with high-quality design and materials and clear sight lines for public safety; - 4.11.3. be publicly accessible in all seasons for pedestrians of all ages and abilities and secured with easements where necessary; and - 4.11.4. be universally accessible, signed and lit with pedestrian-scale lighting. - 4.12.
-Existing public and private mid-block connections will: - 4.12.1. be maintained to ensure a public realm that is walkable and fully accessible for public use; and - 4.12.2. be extended to improve the utility of the network of mid-block connections for pedestrians. - 4.13.
-New exterior mid-block connections will be: - 4.13.1. landscaped with pedestrian clearways that are generally a minimum of 4.0 metres wide to allow for comfortable two-way pedestrian passage; and - 4.13.2. encouraged to be unencumbered by building cantilevers to provide adequate sky view from the public realm. - 4.14.
-Additional land may be required through development review to create new, widen and/or extend existing mid-block connections.
+- 4.9.
+New mid-block connections will be secured through the development approval process, where appropriate, to create a functional and attractive pedestrian network and improve utility for pedestrians including access to existing and planned rapid transit stations and other major community destinations.
+Existing and potential mid-block connections include, but are not limited to, those shown on Map 16-3B. - 4.10.
+Mid-block connections provide direct, legible, continuous and connected public access through blocks and will: - 4.10.1. follow existing and future pedestrian desire lines; - 4.10.2. be located at grade with high-quality design and materials and clear sight lines for public safety; and - 4.10.3. be safe and universally accessible. - 4.11.
+Where appropriate, existing public and private mid-block connections will: - 4.11.1. be maintained to ensure a public realm that is walkable and fully accessible for public use; and - 4.11.2. be extended to improve the utility of the network of mid-block connections for pedestrians. - 4.12.
+New exterior mid-block connections will be: - 4.12.1. landscaped with pedestrian clearways that are generally a minimum of 4.0 metres wide to allow for comfortable two-way pedestrian passage; and - 4.12.2. encouraged to be unencumbered by building cantilevers to provide adequate sky view from the public realm.